 - EPA Response to the Office of Inspector General Evaluation Report (PDF) (2 pp, 763K, about PDF) signed June 22, 2011

-- Consultation and Coordination on the Draft Plan - The Environmental Protection Agency-Wide Plan to Provide Solid Waste Management Capacity Assistance to Tribes
+- The Final Plan - The Environmental Protection Agency-Wide Plan to Provide Solid Waste Management Capacity Assistance to Tribes

 - 3 Steps to Developing a Tribal Integrated Waste Management Plan (PDF) (2 pp, 371K, about PDF)

 EPAs Tribal Solid Waste Management Program encourages municipal solid waste and hazardous waste management practices in Indian Country that are protective of human health and the environment.
 The information on this page provides a more in-depth look at our waste management program.